 Working From Home Stretches During COVID-19

-Stretching is so important to maintaining a healthy blood flow, a healthy digestive system and a healthy waste disposal system.
+Stretching is so important to maintaining a healthy blood flow.
 It keeps the muscles warm and prevents cramps and atrophy of muscles that aren’t in use.
-By warming up every couple of hours, you ensure you’re well equipped to sustain yourself while you work from your home office.
-You prevent injury to yourself and ensure that you are working as hard as you can without doing yourself injury.
+By warming up every couple of hours, you ensure you’re well equipped to sustain and prevent injury to yourself while you work from your home office.

 Incorporating strength training into your daily routine also lowers your heart rate and provides benefits to your mental health.
 By maintaining a regular exercise routine involving stretches a couple of times a week, you minimise aches and pains, reduce stress and build core strength.
 You can use a yoga mat to assist you while you complete the following workout routine at home.
 You will undoubtedly build strength and full body flexibility by performing the following bodyweight workout.

 Prone Cobra On Elbows

 - Lay down on the floor on your stomach with your hands in front of you

 - Lean on your elbows and raise your torso up until you are prone

 - Keep your hips and pelvis on the ground and stretch upwards, releasing tension in your lower back